 on your computer, modify or create a

-By default, MATLAB Connector uses port 31415, which is usually available on most systems.
+By default, the connector uses port 31415, which is usually available on most systems.
 If the default port is unavailable when you start the connector, the connector increments the port number by one until it finds an available port.
-To check which port the connector is using, start the connector and look at the URL it displays for the test link.
+If this happens, you must update the connection port to connect with MATLAB Mobile.